aludayalu/AluSHARE/README.md

 ## Status
 We are almost ready to launch our beta program for the project.\
+The Beta Version will only have features for basic HTML and Text hosting only.\
 As soon as we are done setting up some sample nodes we will start our beta program.\
 Regards Team Lumatozer